 Firstly, we need to load our datasets and pre-process them.
-We will be using Healthy human bone marrow as our primary and AML patient bone marrow day 0 as our secondary dataset.
-Find the mentioned datasets in two separate Single Cell Datasets widgets, annotate the genes with Genes widget, filter them and use Single Cell Preprocess widget to normalise the samples on counts per million and put them on a logarithmic scale.
-Make t-SNE projection from the Healthy human bone marrow dataset.
+We will be using the Healthy human bone marrow as our primary and the AML patient bone marrow day 0 as our secondary dataset.
+Find the mentioned datasets in two separate Single Cell Datasets widgets, annotate the genes with the Genes widget, filter them and use the Single Cell Preprocess widget to normalise the samples on counts per million and put them on a logarithmic scale.
+Make a t-SNE projection from the Healthy human bone marrow dataset.

 Now this is much easier to interpret.
 The sample from the AML patient seems to contain most of the cell types present in a healthy donor.

 There are two more datasets significant for this case in our database that we can explore.
-One of AML patient right after undergoing therapy and other of the same patient recovering from the treatment.
+One of the AML patient right after undergoing therapy and other of the same patient recovering from the treatment.
 Let us take a look at how they match up to the healthy sample by simply changing our datasets in the Single Cell Datasets widget that leads up to the Annotator widget as secondary data input.

 The effect of chemotherapy in the sample AML patient bone marrow day 15 is well noticeable.
-Cell clearance has taken place and cells here are predominantly T cells.
+Cell clearance has taken place and the cells here are predominantly T cells.